Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_rag_chatbot_using_cortex_and_streamlit/tasty_bytes_rag_chatbot_using_cortex_and_streamlit.md

 The code below finds the document most similar to the current chat from our vector_store table.
 The documents in the table include chat logs and other public-facing documents (Annual Reports, FAQs).

 [Vector Embeddings](https://docs.snowflake.com/en/user-guide/snowflake-cortex/vector-embeddings#create-vector-embeddings-from-text) have previously been created for documents (chat logs, annual reports, etc.) in the vector_store table.
 In our application, we use Cortex Embed to create a vector for the current chat.
-This allows us to detemine the [Vector Cosine Similarity](https://docs.snowflake.com/en/sql-reference/functions/vector_cosine_similarity) between the chat and existing documents and return the most similar document.
+This allows us to determine the [Vector Cosine Similarity](https://docs.snowflake.com/en/sql-reference/functions/vector_cosine_similarity) between the chat and existing documents and return the most similar document.
 The text of the most relevant document is later used in our prompt to ensure responses have all relevant information.

 ```python
 # text: current chat